 I smile during the holidays behind the pain of having family problems that keep us apart, but always incredibly grateful for my immediate family, including my son’s father.

-I smile because no matter what may be going on in mine or someone else’s life, I want people to know they are unique, loved, appreciated and deserve to smile.
-I continue smiling because you never know who might need it more than me.
+Because no matter what may be going on in mine or someone else’s life, I want people to know they are unique, loved, appreciated and deserve to be happy.